 For instance, if you tie all the money into long-term projects like investments, the business can become cash-poor, leaving you to rely on working capital.
 While this is a short-term solution, it’s also expensive and can cause financial hiccups if there’s no long-term plan to increase working capital.
 Accurate cash forecasts will reveal if this is bound to happen.

 A cash forecast is more than just a prediction about future finances.
-It’s also a working document that allows teams to navigate a company’s financial situation and make adjustments to create the best possible cash flow for the business.
+It’s also a working document that allows finance and treasury teams to make strategic decisions, navigate a company’s financial situation, and make adjustments to create the best possible cash flow for the business.

 This means financial teams should provide input into the cash forecast findings and steer the finances in a direction that will meet short-term and long-term financial needs.